William Shatner: 2010–present: a miscellany of projects

 Shatner became the focus of political controversy in 2021, when it was revealed that a popular science documentary show that he would host, I Don't Understand with William Shatner, was scheduled to be aired on RT, formerly known as Russia Today, from July 12.
 RT's editor-in-chief, Margarita Simonyan, said that "Captain Kirk has come over to the good side."
 Criticized by a Russian journalist for his involvement with the government-controlled outlet, Shatner branded his accuser a hypocrite and compared his contract with RT to the arrangement through which the channel had acquired the right to broadcast American football games.
 Four days after the Russian invasion of Ukraine on February 24, 2022, Shatner issued a statement via Twitter expressing unqualified support for the Ukrainians in the resistance that they were mounting against their assailants.
 On March 2, he withdrew from his show, citing the invasion as his reason for doing so.
 RT America ceased transmitting altogether on March 3.

 Also in 2021, Shatner starred in the film Senior Moment, which co-starred Jean Smart and Christopher Lloyd.
 The movie was released in March 2021 on the same week Shatner turned 90.

 In 2022, Shatner competed in season eight of The Masked Singer as "Knight" (depicted as a knight riding a golden goose).
 A running gag is that the golden goose that "Knight" rides keeps trying to attack Nick Cannon.
 He was eliminated in the first episode alongside Eric Idle as "Hedgehog" and Chris Kirkpatrick as "Hummingbird".

-Shatner hosted and executive produced The UnXplained on History from 2019 to 2022.
+Shatner hosted and executive-produced The UnXplained on History from 2019 to 2023.
+Since its premiere the show has received very negative reviews from critics.
+Writing in Irish Film Critic, Thomas Tunstall reported that the show's "subject matter runs all over the board", as if designed for an audience with attention deficit disorder.
+Though Shatner enthusiastically poses many questions, he provides far fewer satisfactory answers than he should – perhaps by design to retain the sense of mystery."

+In 2025, Shatner will receive a Special Lifetime Achievement Saturn Award.